 The Bottom Line Is…

-I’ve found out that Oreos may not be vegan due to the refining process of sugar, which may be done with bone char.
-It’s not applicable to all sugar suppliers, but Oreo themselves can’t pinpoint which cookie tube is using sugar refined with bone char.
+I’ve found that Oreos may not be vegan due to its sugar, which may be refined using bone char.

 Does that mean I should stop eating Oreos?
 Not necessarily.